obiwanus/focus-zig/LOG.md

 # TODO
-- Close active pane
-    + Don't ever have only right active
-    + Keep one open editor even when closed
-    + Fix the bug with replacing visible editor
 - [bug] Make it possible to go to the last line after the last '\n'
 - [bug] Fix cursor positioning on horizontal scroll
 - [bug] Can't open stb_truetype/build.zig